 Data from Selfstartr shows that 68 percent of Instagram users and 32 percent of Facebook users say they engage brands regularly.
 Engaged followers have an average order value of $65 through Instagram and $55 through Facebook, the data shows.

 According to statistics from Word Stream, 93 percent of Pinterest users use the platform to plan or make purchases.
 The site drives 25 percent of all retail website referral traffic.

 Social media is only expected to grow, and with it, consumer preferences.
 Marketing Sherpa has found that 46 percent of millennials rely on social media when making a purchase online.
 As many as 74 percent of shoppers make buying decisions based on social media content, Sprout Social says.

 Brands are paying attention to this shift by customers, with ad spending projected to be $14 billion in 2018.

-As these platforms evolve, so will marketing strategies, as companies aim to stand out to users and target their products and services.
-In a survey of 500 marketers by IEEE GobalSpec Media Solutions, nearly 60 percent said they’d increased their budgets over the previous year to ramp up marketing spending for social media, content and their website.
+As these platforms evolve, so will marketing strategies.
+Companies need to aim to stand out to users and target their products and services.
+In a survey of 500 marketers by IEEE GobalSpec Media Solutions, nearly 60 percent said they’d increased their budgets over the previous year.
+Marketers want to ramp up marketing spending for social media, content and their website.